Black-Cat/lamia/README.md

 If you develop vulkan code, it is recomended to use `-Dvulkan-validation=true` flag.
 It requires installed vulkand sdk with correct environment variables.
 Enabling this option will turn on vulkan validation layers.

+You can enable tracing with `-Denable-tracing=true` and connect with tracy v0.8.

 ### Hot to run?

 #### Linux